 WAY MORE THAN DYNAMIC AUDIO BENDING !

-First invented with guitar in mind, the ELASTIC Bender can be used on any source signal, such as guitar, bass, drums, vocals or anything you can think of!
+Originally invented for guitar or bass, ELASTIC Bender can be used on any source signal, such as guitar, bass, drums, vocals or anything you can think of!

-While the incoming audio peaks are detected by the circuitry, they will trigger an audio pitch envelope that will dynamically bend the note(s) from lower to the actual pitch or from higher to the actual pitch.
-You can act on the depth and the speed of the pitch envelope before it comes back to the incoming un-pitched input signal.
+Basic operation : while incoming audio peaks are processed by the initial stage, they will trigger a custom shaped pitch envelope that will dynamically bend the note(s) starting lower than incoming pitch or higher than incoming pitch.
+You can act on the depth, speed and shape of the pitch envelope before it comes back to the incoming un-pitched input signal.

 This is a very expressive effect, very funky sounding with short envelope time.